 We end up internalizing this barrage of criticism and “not good enough” messaging … until we have a vocal, often mean inner critic chattering in our heads all day long.

 At some point, the strong inner critic’s voice becomes part of the background noise.
-We might not be hanging on her every word, but she’s there, dripping her unsupportive messages into our subconscious minds … feeding the impulses, actions and habits that align with her most negative observations.
+We might not be hanging on her every word, but she’s there, dripping her unsupportive messages into our subconscious minds … feeding the impulses, actions, and habits that align with her most negative observations.
 We adopt our harsh inner critic’s beliefs as our own limiting beliefs and that impacts every area of life, including our health, our finances, our relationships, and the work we are meant to do in the world.

 A Harsh Inner Critic Example You Might Relate to

 I adored dancing.
 Yet in some ways, I dreaded it, because it would open the door to feedback from my mean inner critic.
-As much as I loved moving my body and expressing myself through dance, I also didn’t want to dance because it meant facing harsh judgements from choreographers, especially about my body shape and weight.
+As much as I loved moving my body and expressing myself through dance, I also didn’t want to dance because it meant facing harsh judgments from choreographers, especially about my body shape and weight.
 Which led to hearing too often from my abusive, loud inner critic sharing its observations.

-Having a mean and loud inner critic can affect self-esteem and mental health, triggering shame, guilt, fear, anxiety and more.
+Having a mean and loud inner critic can affect self-esteem and mental health, triggering shame, guilt, fear, anxiety, and more.
 The overly harsh inner critic also impacts the choices and actions we take.
 If your inner critic tells you the lie that you’re fat and will never lose weight, for example, you’re much less likely to stick with a healthy eating and exercise plan because those actions don’t align with your inner beliefs.